bmc/mc-random-teleport/README.md

 So, why implement yet another one?
 Two reasons, primarily:

+* I don't like the apparent lack of real randomness in the other plugins.
+  (They revisit the same areas too often.)
+This plugin attempts to be more random in its choices of locations.
 * Guaranteed access to the source code.
 The source to this version is easy to find and will be available as long as the plugin is around.
 * It serves as a reasonable template for other plugins.